Revisiting Jurgen Klopp’s first 10 signings as Liverpool manager

 While Jurgen Klopp has made a number of astute signings as Liverpool manager, not all of them have turned out to be a hit.

-Since his arrival in October 2015, Klopp has transformed Liverpool’s fortunes and recently helped deliver their first league title in 30 years, with the club’s work in the transfer market a huge factor in their success.
+Since his arrival in October 2015, Klopp has transformed Liverpool’s fortunes and helped deliver their first league title in 30 years, with the club’s work in the transfer market a huge factor in their success.

 We’ve taken a look back at Klopp’s first 10 signings at Anfield to see how they’ve fared.